3bu1/document-version-control-tool/README.md

 If the user making the request does not have the required permissions to access this route, a Forbidden (403) error is thrown.

-## Drawbacks in the tool

-The DB architecture we choosed will lead to more space usage.
-This can be handled by saving diff of the document in another collection.
-This will lead to conflicts.
-We can implement push mechanism to let user know that value has changed and ask him to resolve conflicts.
-Eventually we will end up builing a proper version control tool.
-Thanks.

 ## Test Results

 ### npm run test